Looking for some floor cleaning tips because you are fed up with dirty looking floors, even though you just mopped them?

-There’s many store-bought grout cleaners available, but it’s very quick and easy to make your own (and a lot cheaper too!).
+There are many store-bought grout cleaners available, but it’s very quick and easy to make your own (and a lot cheaper too!).

 For the full recipe and steps, check out my “How to Clean Grout” post.
-But basically you will use a mixture of baking soda, hydrogen peroxide and dish soap.
+But basically you will use a mixture of baking soda, hydrogen peroxide, and dish soap.
 That’s it!
-Super easy and Super effective!
+Super easy and super effective!